woolm110/trains/README.md

 # Trains

-> Display train times and platforms for a given station.
+> Display train times and platforms from WAT to QRB.

 ## Installation
 - `brew update`